kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 # We contribute back

 If you depend on someone and you need more than you can get, don't wait until you get it, but help out and contribute instead!
-This is a list of projects were we made noticeable contributions that we are very proud of:
+This is a list of projects where we made noticeable contributions that we are very proud of:

 - [AsyncAPI](https://github.com/asyncapi/asyncapi-react):	The entire component contribution and consultations regarding best practices for building an open-source community.
 - [Knative](https://github.com/knative/eventing):	Features around NATS